The sole survivor of a plane crash was reunited with her family Wednesday after rescue workers trekked for five hours to carry the 12-year-old...

 Aviation authorities said the cause of the crash was not yet known, but Panama’s RPC radio reported that witnesses saw the plane flying at a very low altitude around noon Sunday amid buffeting winds.

-Their plane disappeared after leaving Islas Secas off Panama’s Pacific Coast, heading for the Chiriqui volcano, about 285 miles west of the capital.
+Their plane disappeared after departing from Islas Secas off Panama’s Pacific coast, heading for the Chiriqui volcano, about 285 miles west of the capital.

 A colleague described Klein as a brilliant businessman who skipped high school and graduated from college at age 17.